A case for teaching more organic chemistry and biochemistry at the high school level

 This capstone explores the benefits of teaching more organic chemistry and biochemistry to meet the needs of a wider group of students in a high school chemistry course.
 Significant evidence exists to justify the integration of organic and biochemistry into a traditionally inorganic first year high school chemistry course.
 The same concepts and standards can be met in a chemistry course that expands the curriculum to include topics that will be more meaningful and beneficial to all students.
 A full-year organic and biochemistry course is also introduced to offer advanced science students a college-level introduction to organic and biochemistry for concurrent enrollment college credit.

 Chalmers, Jeffrey Alan, "A case for teaching more organic chemistry and biochemistry at the high school level" (2013).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 2513.